tkw1536/ggman/README.md

 To list the remotes of all installed repositories, use `ggman lsr`.
 It takes an optional argument `--canonical` which, if provided, cause ggman to print canonical urls instead of the provided ones.

+## 'ggman fetch' and 'ggman pull'

+To fetch data for all repositories, or to run git pull, use `ggman fetch` and `ggman pull` respectively.

 ## LICENSE

 `ggman` is licensed under the terms of the MIT LICENSE, see [LICENSE](LICENSE).